sojoyork/Hydra-John/README.md

 ## dependencies:
 Perform tests in a controlled and isolated environment to avoid unintended consequences if you are new or smthing elsw.
 Don't ask me anything. make sure that the python modules: `paramiko`, `argparse`, and   `subprocess`, are installed (and python too!) and make aure John-the-ripper and hydra are in your system's path!

+### What to do?
+Let it do what it will do and make it CHAOS or a MONSTROSITY, Why?
+Cuz this thing is under the MIT licence and MIT licence allows you to do ANYTHING!
+GetOnTheGo!

+anyways this is just a project sooooooooooooooo just make it crumble or better or just use it!